Eczema is a long-term skin condition that can lead to dry, itchy and cracked skin, which can be prone to bleeding.

-Eczema is common in infants and children, but is something that may continue into adulthood.
-It also runs in families.
+Eczema is common in infants and children, but is something that can continue into adulthood.
+It may also run in families.
 Although it’s not known what exactly causes Eczema, there is speculation that it stems from an allergic reaction.

 Research has suggested that fish and shellfish can be trigger foods for children with Eczema, but only if they are already allergic to those foods.
 If they’re not allergic, eating fish and shellfish won’t add to the already presenting problems with Eczema, so should remain in the diet.

 For some of us, an exclusion diet may be the only option and necessary to ascertain which foods trigger or make their symptoms of Eczema worse.
 Food triggers can differ greatly from person to person.
 Other food triggers include soya and eggs.